 The home in miniature was the topic for her PhD by architectural design (supervisors Prof Jonathan Hill and Christine Hawley) which she finished at Bartlett school of Architecture, UCL, in 2013.

 The practice researches the home and housing while raising awareness of homelessness and the refugee crisis through The Giant Dolls’ house Project.
-The project is the result of her ongoing research into the use of imagination and miniature to explore the ideas of home and community participation as well as the dolls’ house as a medium to bring about change.
+The project is the result of her ongoing research into the use of imagination and miniature to explore the ideas of home, sustainability and community participation as well as the dolls’ house as a medium to bring about change.
 Catja has exhibited her own work and has presented her work at conferences and universities.
 She has been a visiting lecturer and crit at various universities.